Install and set up IntelliJ IDEA

 $ sudo snap install intellij-idea-community --classic

-The edge channel includes EAP releases.
-To install the latest EAP release of IntelliJ IDEA, run the following command:
+The edge channel includes EAP builds.
+To install the latest EAP build of IntelliJ IDEA, run the following command:

 $ sudo snap install intellij-idea-ultimate --classic --edge

 When the snap is installed, you can launch it by running the